SECURITY Permission to manage Sites and manage Devices

 One way to do it is to have a fully Managed Network Node device discover other devices for you.
-For further information, refer to Network discovery in the legacy UI and Network Discovery in the New UI.
+For further information, refer to Network discovery in the legacy UI and Network Discovery - New UI in the New UI.

 However, if the network scanning of SNMP devices is disabled for your account, or you are unable to find your device in the list of discovered devices, you can add it manually in the legacy UI by following these steps:

 - You will now be prompted with the Add a Network Device or Add a Network Printer window as per your selection in step 3.